-Roberto Lusardi - Senior Associate - Technology, Media & Telecommunications
+Roberto Lusardi - Senior Associate - Digital & Data

 The 2022 FIFA World Cup™ is shaping up to be a momentous event.
 It will be the first to be held in the Middle East and the first to be hosted by an Arab country.
 It is well-known that the FIFA obligations imposed on a host country in relation to the tournament involve substantial changes to its laws in order to accommodate FIFA’s commercial, licensing and tax requirements, among other issues.